Pongamia

-Millettia pinnata is a species of tree in the pea family, Fabaceae, native to eastern and tropical Asia, Australia, and Pacific islands.
-It is often known by the synonym Pongamia pinnata.
-Its common names include Indian beech and Pongame oiltree.
+Pongamia pinnata is a species of tree in the pea family, Fabaceae, native to eastern and tropical Asia, Australia, and the Pacific islands.
+It is the sole species in genus Pongamia.
+It is often known by the synonym Millettia pinnata.
+Its common names include Indian beech, Karanja, and Pongame oiltree.

 Description

-Millettia pinnata is a legume tree that grows to about 15–25 m in height with a large canopy that spreads equally wide.
+Pongamia pinnata is a legume tree that grows to about 15–25 m in height with a large canopy which spreads equally wide and creates dense shade.
 It may be deciduous for short periods.
 It has a straight or crooked trunk, 50–80 cm in diameter, with grey-brown bark, which is smooth or vertically fissured.
 Its wood is white colored.
 Branches are glabrous with pale stipulate scars.
-The imparipinnate leaves of the tree alternate and are short-stalked, rounded, or cuneate at the base, ovate or oblong along the length, obtuse-acuminate at the apex, and not toothed on the edges.
-They are a soft, shiny burgundy when young, and mature to a glossy, deep green as the season progresses, with prominent veins underneath.
+The imparipinnate leaves of the tree alternate and are short-stalked, rounded, or cuneate at the base; ovate or oblong along the length; obtuse-acuminate at the apex; and not toothed on the edges.
+They are a soft, shiny burgundy when young and mature to a glossy, deep green as the season progresses, with prominent veins underneath.

 Flowering generally starts after 3–4 years with small clusters of white, purple, and pink flowers blossoming throughout the year.
 The raceme-like inflorescences bear two to four flowers that are strongly fragrant and grow to be 15–18 mm long.
 The calyx of the flowers is bell-shaped and truncated, while the corolla is a rounded ovate shape with basal auricles and often with a central blotch of green color.

 Croppings of indehiscent pods can occur by 4–6 years.
 The brown seed pods appear immediately after flowering, and mature in 10 to 11 months.
 The pods are thick-walled, smooth, somewhat flattened, and elliptical, but slightly curved with a short, curved point.
 The pods contain within them one or two bean-like brownish-red seeds, but because they do not split open naturally, the pods need to decompose before the seeds can germinate.
 The seeds are about 1.5–2.5 cm long with a brittle, oily coat, and are unpalatable in natural form to herbivores.